biopython/biopython.github.io/wiki/Download.md

 ### Installation Instructions

-For Windows we provide click-and-run installers (specific to your version of python), but you will first need to install some prerequisite software (listed below, in particular, NumPy).
+For **Windows** we provide click-and-run installers (specific to your version of python), but you will first need to install some prerequisite software (listed below, in particular, NumPy).

-Most Linux distributions will include an optional Biopython package (described below), and will take care of any prerequisite software automatically.
+Most **Linux** distributions will include an optional Biopython package (described below), and will take care of any prerequisite software automatically.

-For Mac OS X, we recommend installing from source (see below).
-You will need to have installed Apple's XCode tools from the App Store (it is a big download), and then the optional command line tools from within the XCode GUI's options menu.

 Otherwise you typically install from source by downloading and uncompressing the archive, then running the commands:

 `python setup.py build`
 `python setup.py test`